 More details on the review process, including how to request an independent review, who are eligible in the pilot program, and when the independent review is not available can be found at the ATO’s website

 The ATO noted that not all small businesses will be eligible for an independent review.
 Nevertheless, this ineligibility does not deprive them of the right to dispute and object to the ATO’s audit.
-Other dispute options include objecting to any amended assessments and notices, which objections will be dealt with by the ATO’s Review and Dispute Resolution area.
+Other dispute options include objecting to any amended assessments and notices.
+ATO’s Review and Dispute Resolution will deal with the objections.
 The ATO also has an in-house facilitation service that assists businesses in resolving their disputes.

-As an alternative to the independent review, ATO also suggested raising concerns with the Inspector General of Taxation relating to administrative actions taken by the ATO or the Tax Practitioners Board.
-The Australian Small Business and Family Enterprise Ombudsman (ASBFEO) can also assist and provide general information on how to resolve a dispute, facilitate discussions between business and the ATO.
-They can provide access to external alternative dispute resolution (ADR) services or refer you to another Commonwealth, state or territory agency who can more appropriately deal with the matter.
+As an alternative to the independent review, ATO also suggested raising concerns with the Inspector General of Taxation.
+The Inspector General has the authority to look into administrative actions taken by the ATO or the Tax Practitioners Board.
+The Australian Small Business and Family Enterprise Ombudsman (ASBFEO) can also assist and provide general information on how to resolve a dispute and can facilitate discussions between business and the ATO.
+In addition, the ASBFEO can provide access to external alternative dispute resolution (ADR) services or refer you to another Commonwealth, state or territory agency who can more appropriately deal with the matter.